A novel thirty years in the making

 Who this round is for

 No formal beta experience is needed.
-The most useful response is often the plainest one: where you leaned in, where you doubted, where you felt something.
+The most useful response is often the simplest one: where the book carried you, where it lost you, and what stayed with you.

 Accepted readers receive the private beta file and a thank-you in the finished edition.